-Discover the best hiking routes in Norway
+The Most Beautiful hiking routes in Norway

 Since hiking in Norway is practically a national pastime, the infrastructure is excellent.
 An extensive network of marked trails, good public transport connections, and ample accommodation options ensures there are plenty of choices from short day-hikes to longer multi-day routes.

 In recent years more and more travelers have come to Norway to explore the nature.
 Instagram is filled with shots from hikes like Trolltunga, Preikestolen, Besseggen Ridge, Romsdalseggen Ridge, and Segla.
 While those hikes are probably amongst the most popular they are just are small sample of what’s available.
 There are plenty of equally spectacular hikes without the crowds.

 Deciding where to go hiking in Norway depends largely on what kind of landscapes you would like to see.

 For the classic Norwegian fjord experience, head to “Fjord Norway” in the west.
 The islands and coastline of Northern Norway offer up powerful nature in a dramatic setting.
 There are mountains all around the country, but the tallest and most concentrated peaks are in Jotunheimen National Park.

 Even a city break in Norway is a good opportunity to go for a hike.
 Do as the locals do and take one of the easily accessible trails around Oslo, Bergen, Ålesund, and Tromsø which lead quickly above the city for panoramic views.

 Multi-day treks can be stitched together in many places, but the most common routes are in the national parks, like Jotunheimen and Rondane.

 The best time to go hiking in Norway is from July through September.
 In July and August, the days are long and the weather is warm, making it the most popular time to hike.
 In September, pretty autumn colours and quieter trails make up for the cooler weather.